Skip to content

 ModeDescription

 staticStatic Height.
-The gradient is fixed to the background.
-Bars “reveal” higher colors as they rise.
+The gradient is pinned to the visualizer; bars reveal higher colors as they rise.

 Determines the axis along which gradient colors are applied.